-Under California wage and hour law, non-exempt employees must receive a thirty (30) minute lunch or meal break if they work more than five (5) hours in a day.1 Employees who work more than ten (10) hours in a day are entitled to a second 30-minute meal break.2
+Under California wage and hour law, non-exempt employees must receive a thirty (30) minute lunch or meal break if they work more than five (5) hours in a day.
+The meal break must be provided within the first 5 hours of the workday.
+Employees who work more than ten (10) hours in a day are entitled to a second 30-minute meal break.

 Rest breaks under California labor law are required for non-exempt employees who work three and a half (3 1/2) or more hours in a day.
-Employees are entitled to ten (10) minutes of rest period for each four (4) hours, or a substantial fraction thereof, that they work in a day.3
+Employees are entitled to ten (10) minutes of rest period for each four (4) hours, or a substantial fraction thereof, that they work in a day.
+1 2 3

 Below, our California labor law attorneys discuss the following frequently asked questions about meal and rest break requirements for employees: